 - Contents Coverage covers replacing your RV’s contents if they’re damaged or destroyed by an insured peril like fire or theft.
 Make sure you have the amount of and type of coverage you need for belongings, as this protection can be limited unless you upgrade.
 We recommend keeping an itemized list as well as photos or videos of your belongings.

-- Third Party Liability is essential for motorhomes as it is required by law to carry this type of coverage if you are driving or parking on public roads.
-Third party liability covers medical, legal and property damage expenses for others in the event you’re at fault in an accident.
+- Third Party Liability, Accident Benefits and Direct Compensation for Property Damage are essential coverages for motorhomes as they are required by law to carry this type of coverage if you are driving or parking on public roads (at least in Alberta and many other Canadian provinces).
+Third-party liability covers medical and legal expenses for others in the event you’re at fault in an accident.
+Accident benefits covers your medical and other benefits expenses.
+Direct compensation for property damage covers your repair costs if you’re not at fault or are partially at fault in an accident.
 Unfortunately, many RV insurance companies are not offering this protection for full-timers.
 If this applies to you, you’ll need to get physical damage and full-timer RV insurance with one provider and purchase third party liability insurance from a separate auto insurance company.